shakdavis/activedirectory-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I began by creating a resource group labeled Active-Directory-Lab in Azure.
 Within this resource group is where 2 virtual machines were created and deployed in order to configure my Active Directory - one virtual machine acting as the Domain Controller or "DC-1" and the other acting as our Active User or "Client-1".
-After checking and making sure both vms were created in the same region/location
+After checking and making sure both vms were created in the same region/location, I then created and deployed my virtual machines.
 </p>
 <br />